Joint appointment with Harvard Divinity School

 His work has included a special emphasis on the religious dimensions of Latino experience: mestizaje, the myth of Aztlan, transculturation, and La Virgen de Guadalupe.
 He is co-producer of the film Alambrista: The Director's Cut, which puts a human face on the life and struggles of undocumented Mexican farm workers in the United States, and he edited Alambrista and the U.S.-Mexico Border: Film, Music, and Stories of Undocumented Immigrants (University of New Mexico Press).
 He is editor-in-chief of the award-winning three-volume Oxford Encyclopedia of Mesoamerican Cultures.
 His most recent publication is a new abridgement of Bernal Díaz del Castillo's memoir of the conquest of Mexico, History of the Conquest of New Spain (University of New Mexico Press).

 Carrasco has received the Mexican Order of the Aztec Eagle, the highest honor the Mexican government gives to a foreign national.
-He has recently been chosen as the University of Chicago Alumnus of the Year, 2014.
+He was chosen as the University of Chicago Alumnus of the Year, 2014.

 11 Divinity Avenue